tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 <a name="modify"></a>
 ## Modify a model

+[Fundamentally](http://www.mii.ucla.edu/causality), modeling is in the service of understanding causality and we do that primarily via model comparison: Better theories fit the data better than do worse theories.

+So, "do more gears give better miles per gallon"?

-Is the path from to gear to mpg significant?
+In graph terms, this is asking, "is the path from to gear to mpg significant?"
 There are two ways to test this with umx.

 First, a way that doesn't involve learning anything new: We can modify m1 by overwriting the existing path with one fixing the value to zero.